 Beyond the artwork of the identity itself, we create all additional brand assets that make up the initial phase of requirements.
 We then recommend the creation of a set of brand identity guidelines.
 This document ensures consistency of use for the brand and provides guidance on creating brand-centric artwork, assets and content.
-Guidelines typically include logo types and usage, colours, fonts, grid structures, illustration and/or photography and marketing examples as standard, but can go deeper to provide additional usage advice.
+Guidelines typically include logo types and usage, colours, fonts, grid structures, illustration and/or photography, tone of voice and marketing examples as standard, but can go deeper to provide additional usage advice.

 A unique and differentiated visual identity that fits your brand strategy and objectives and announces your business, organisation, product or service to audiences.
 A valuable tool that makes it easy for customers to identify you in crowded markets.
 Your visual brand can also become a key element that drives engagement and long-term loyalty.

 Are you interested to learn more about how Brand identity can make a difference to your business?
 Well, it all starts with that first “hello” and we’d love to hear from you.
 If you have a project you’d like to talk to us about, give us a call or get in touch below.